 Ryan S. Smethurst is co-head of McDermott’s Insurance Litigation & Counseling Team.
 He has tried numerous insurance coverage cases to judges and juries, has litigated insurance coverage appeals presenting questions of first impression, and has arbitrated reinsurance disputes to final award.
 For nearly two decades, Ryan has represented insurers in insurance coverage litigation and claims disputes with respect to their most difficult and high-profile exposures, including more than 11,000 personal injury actions against the City of New York and 140 of its contractors in In re World Trade Center Disaster Site Litigation; approximately 750 childhood sexual abuse cases against the Roman Catholic Archdiocese of Los Angeles and other Roman Catholic, Episcopal and youth organizations nationwide; and nine-figure environmental and asbestos liabilities.

-In addition to his insurance litigation practice, Ryan counsels commercial insurance carriers, captive insurers, policyholders, and other insurance market participants regarding insurance claims and placements, policy and reinsurance agreement wordings, reinsurance presentations and allocation disputes, insurance issues arising in mergers and acquisitions and other corporate transactions, and government investigations.
-Ryan has experience with multiple lines of commercial insurance products, including comprehensive general liability, directors and officers, errors and omissions, employment practices, crime, pollution legal liability, marine, property (including time element coverages such as business interruption) and manuscripted coverages, as well as with treaty and facultative reinsurance agreements.
+In addition to his insurance disputes practice, Ryan counsels commercial and captive insurers and other insurance market participants regarding insurance claims and placements, policy and reinsurance wordings, allocation disputes, and insurance issues arising in transactions and government investigations.
+He has experience with multiple lines of commercial insurance products, including general liability, directors and officers, errors and omissions, employment practices liability, crime, pollution legal liability, marine, property (including time element coverages such as business interruption), and manuscripted coverages, as well as with treaty and facultative reinsurance agreements.